 - Allowing unauthorized persons access to the Network

 - The use of the Network for personal financial gain

 - Copying University-owned or licensed information to another computer without prior written approval

 - Modifying or attempting to modify University-owned or licensed information including software and data

 - Attempting to damage or disrupt networking services

 - The use of the Network, the University’s campus-wide network, or related resources in the commission of crime

 - The use of traffic intensive applications that may cause problems within the network or diluting the level of service to other users

 - No print servers, mail servers, FTP servers, etc. are allowed.
 The network sharing of any computer-related device or materials that may cause excessive network traffic is forbidden.

 All residents are required to complete a roommate agreement.
-Resident assistants will use the roommate agreement to prevent and resolve roommate conflicts is a Roommate Agreement.
+Resident assistants will use the roommate agreement to prevent and resolve roommate conflicts.
 The Roommate Agreement, once agreed upon and signed by all roommates and a Housing & Residential Education staff member, is considered a binding agreement.
 If roommate conflicts continues all roommates are encouraged to attend mediation with the Resident Life Coordinator or Assistant Resident Life Coordinator.